electricitymaps/bloom-contrib/README.md

 ## What is Bloom?

-[Bloom](https://www.bloomclimate.com) is an SaaS that allow companies to become climate leaders, from calculating their climate impact to communicating about their climate efforts.
+[Bloom](https://www.bloomclimate.com) is a SaaS that allow companies to become climate leaders, from calculating their climate impact to communicating about their climate efforts.
 It connects to as many data sources as possible to assess your carbon footprint and find mitigation opportunities.

 ## What is the North app?